mypyc/mypyc/README.md

 7a.
 More feature/compatability work.
 (100% compatability is distinctly
     an anti-goal, but more than we have now is a good idea.)

 7b.
-Support compiling some other prominent Python tool.
+Support compiling Black, which is a prominent tool that could benefit
+    and has maintainer buy-in.
-    (Black, maybe?
-Let us know if you maintain a Python tool or library and are interested in working with us on this!)
+    (Let us know if you maintain a another Python tool or library and are interested in working with us on this!)

 7c.
 More optimization!
 Code size reductions in particular are likely to
     be valuable and will speed up mypyc compilation.